-The AFT President will notify the complainant in writing and acknowledge receipt of the reported violation or suspected violation.
+The Guild President will notify the complainant in writing and acknowledge receipt of the reported violation or suspected violation.
 The acknowledgement may include a request for additional information.
+The investigative committee described above will review the complaint and provide a finding of whether the complaint is supported by substantial direct evidence that would establish all elements of the charges.
+The investigative committee will present their findings to the Guild Executive Council.
+If the complaint is about Guild member, based on the reported findings of the investigative committee, the Guild Executive Council shall vote on the question of whether a disciplinary hearing should be held consisted with the Guild Member Discipline Policy.
+If the complaint is about a Guild employee, based on the reported finding of the investigative committee, the Guild Executive Council shall vote on whether to direct the Guild President to pursue appropriate disciplinary action against the employee.
 All reports will be promptly processed, investigated, and appropriate corrective action will be taken if warranted by the investigation.

 AFT Guild, Local 1931 | 3737 Camino Del Rio South, Suite 410, San Diego, CA 92108